 - Upload your video and complete the submission form before the deadline on Friday, 16 September 2022 at midnight.
 Early submissions are gladly welcomed, but late videos will not be considered.

-If you have any problems or questions about uploading your video to Box, please email firstname.lastname@example.org for help.
+If you have any problems or questions about the submission form or uploading your video, please email email@example.com for help.

 Your film will be judged by the public on social media and by Kennedy Center judges.
-We will upload all the videos to the YouTube BYU Stories Abroad Channel.
+We will upload all eligible videos to the BYU Stories Abroad YouTube Channel.